Projects

 Q: Can I set project deadlines or milestones?

-A: Yes, use the Info tab to set Start Date and Target Date fields.
+A: Yes, use the Details tab to set Start Date and Target Date fields.
 These dates provide timeline tracking and are used in dashboard analytics for progress monitoring.
-The system validates that start date comes before target date.

 Q: Do projects have permissions separate from spaces?